kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v3/02-toggle-editor.md

 * Add event listener to toggle
 * Toggle hidden class on toggle
-* Update the event.init method
+* Update the `event.init()` method
-    - make sure it is always listening to see if this toggle is clicked
+    - Make sure it is always listening to see if this toggle is clicked

 ## Starting code with comments